davidly/m68/README.md

     * djltrace.hxx: Used for tracing status and instructions
     * m.bat/mmac.sh/m.sh: Builds debug versions of m68 on Windows/macOS/Linux
     * mr.bat/mrmac.sh/mr.sh: Builds release versions of m6 on Windows/macOS/Linux
-    * runall.bat/runall.sh: Runs test apps in c_tests to validate m68
+    * runall.bat/runall.sh: Runs test apps in c_tests to validate m68.
+Use argument "nested" to run the 68000 c_tests\m68.elf in the native m68.
     * baseline_test_m68.txt: Expected results of runall.bat/runall.sh test scripts
     * mgr.bat/mclr.bat: Builds m68 on Windows using gcc and clang. clang and gcc versions of m68 are about 14% faster than msft C++.
     * words.txt:    Dictionary file for the AN test app